The Rainbow Alliance of The Bahamas (RAB)

 Gary McDonald discrimination injustice unfairness intolerance prejudice in Bahamas.

 On Sep.
 7, 2005, MTB Committee stripped its 18-year-old beauty queen of her crown because she admitted to being a lesbian.
 The teen queen made the revelation after it was rumored that she had a girlfriend.
 She also said the Pageant Committee failed to award her prizes that she had been owed.
 Though MTB only had an oral contract with the beauty queen, some people including local pastors, a morning radio personality and a newspaper editor, praised the committee for its action.
-The beauty queen later took legal action against MTB.
+The beauty queen later sought legal action against MTB.

 MTB, now under new management, said at a press conference on March 1, 2006, that it would allow gays to enter its pageants.
 However, the Committee in a new contract indicated that if a queen reveals her sexual orientation, whether publicly or privately, she would be stripped of her crown.
 It is doubtful whether a new teen queen would be de-crowned if she expresses a desire to get married to a man during her reign.
 This would clearly be revealing a heterosexual orientation.